The documentation you're currently reading is for version 2.4.1. Click here to view documentation for the latest stable version.

 - RBAC: Role based access control for packs, actions, triggers and rules.

-- Pluggable auth backends including PAM, Keystone, Enterprise LDAP.
+- Pluggable authentication backends including PAM, Keystone, Enterprise LDAP.

 - All-in-one installer: production ready single-box reference deployment with graphical setup wizard.